Sino-Indian War: Western theatre

 On the Aksai Chin front, China already controlled most of the disputed territory.
 Chinese forces quickly swept the region of any remaining Indian troops.
 Late on 19 October, Chinese troops launched a number of attacks throughout the western theatre.
 By 22 October, all posts north of Chushul had been cleared.

-On 20 October, the Chinese easily took the Chip Chap Valley, Galwan Valley and Pangong Lake.
+On 20 October, the Chinese easily took the Chip Chap Valley and Pangong Lake.
 Many outposts and garrisons along the Western front were unable to defend against the surrounding Chinese troops.
 Most Indian troops positioned in these posts offered resistance but were either killed or taken prisoner.
 Indian support for these outposts was not forthcoming, as evidenced by the Galwan post, which had been surrounded by enemy forces in August, but no attempt made to relieve the besieged garrison.
 Following the 20 October attack, nothing was heard from Galwan.

 On 24 October, Indian forces fought hard to hold the Rezang La Ridge, in order to prevent a nearby airstrip from falling.

 After realising the magnitude of the attack, the Indian Western Command withdrew many of the isolated outposts to the south-east.
 Daulet Beg Oldi was also evacuated, but it was south of the Chinese claim line and was not approached by Chinese forces.
 Indian troops were withdrawn in order to consolidate and regroup in the event that China probed south of their claim line.